1970 United States Senate election in Virginia

 The 1970 United States Senate election in Virginia was held on November 3, 1970.
-Incumbent Senator Harry F. Byrd Jr. was re-elected to his first full term after winning a race 4 years earlier to finish the remainder of his father's term.
+Incumbent senator Harry F. Byrd Jr. was re-elected to a second term (and first full term) in office over state delegates George Rawlings and Ray L. Garland.
+Byrd left the Democratic Party shortly before the election and became the first non-Democrat to represent Virginia in the Senate since 1889.

-Having switched from Democratic to an Independent shortly before the election, Byrd became the first non-Democrat to represent the state in the Senate since 1889.
-Byrd dominated the whole state except for the historic "antiorganization" strongholds in unionized coal counties of Southwest Virginia and a few heavily black counties of the Tidewater.
+Byrd won large margins throughout the commonwealth, except for the historic "anti-organization" coal union strongholds in the southwest and a few heavily African American counties in the Tidewater region.